Construction & Engineering

 Carly is a specialist in construction and engineering law, known for advising clients on managing risks before, during and after construction projects, and in avoiding, resolving, and minimising the impact of construction related disputes.

 With a reputation for focusing on pragmatic commercial solutions and extensive knowledge of construction case law, Carly always starts by asking “what is the best outcome for the client?”.

-Describing herself as skilled at distilling complex information into simple, pragmatic advice, her clients would agree: she was named as a Rising Star by Legal 500, who refer to her “exceptional ability to analyse the options available and find a way through difficult negotiations”.
+Describing herself as skilled at distilling complex information into simple, pragmatic advice, her clients would agree: she was named as a Next Generation Partner by Legal 500, who refer to her “exceptional ability to analyse the options available and find a way through difficult negotiations”.

 Carly tailors her approach to suit her clients, considering herself a de facto project manager who can drive forward transactions or disputes on their behalf.
 She says: “I’m part of the client team – working with them to achieve their goals”.

 Building long term relationships with clients is one of the most rewarding elements of the job for Carly.
 She enjoys getting to know how they like to do business and being able to identify and resolve risks before they arise is a vital part of what she does.

 Her clients have described Carly as “commercially astute” and pointed out that she “delivers excellent service”.
 For Carly it’s all about being a sounding board – always available for a chat and an integral part of the problem-solving process.

 This approach helps with one of the most challenging aspects of her role, when clients come to Carly with problems when they are at an advanced stage and it’s too late to help them avoid liability or improve their position.
 “I encourage clients to contact me as soon as possible.
 That way I can offer initial advice with a view to de-escalating matters at an early stage”.